 For anyone consuming a standard American diet that’s heavy on processed meat, dairy and overcooked vegetables, adding the right raw foods can certainly boost your health.
-Raw foods have a lot going for them, especially when it comes to preserving nutrients.
+Unlike ultra -processed foods raw foods have a lot going for them, especially when it comes to preserving nutrients.
 Yet, there’s still some foods that are unsafe if eaten raw and others that are simply more nutritious when cooked.
 Here are nine foods you should avoid eating raw.

 1. Raw cookie dough